desihub/specsim/docs/guide.rst

+.. |Ang| replace:: :math:`\AA`

 User's Guide
 ============

-A simulation has three main components as illustrated in the figure below:
+A simulation has the following main components, as illustrated in the figure
+below:

  - An astrophysical source.
  - A model of the sky and atmosphere.